 This is a great museum and infinitely worth some of your holiday time.
 If you are fortunate to be in Arles on the first Sunday of the month, entrance is free (in common with a number of Arles museums) and if you go in the afternoon you can see (unless things have changed recently) the glorious sight of Arlesian children whose parents can’t afford to pay the usual entrance fee running around like dervishes, shouting their heads off, occasionally climbing on the sarcophagi to have their photos taken (shoes removed, of course).
 This is what art museums should be about.
 Hopefully when they grow up these children won’t think of a museum as an enemy.

 Additional recent notoriety has been given to the museum by the discovery of a beautiful portrait head of Julius Caesar by divers in the river Rhône.
 There are debates both about its authenticity and its identification, but is a striking piece as are some of the other pieces dug up from the river bed and almost worth the visit on their own as these more recent discoveries have been given a new room to themselves.
-There are also plans to build an extension to the museum to house an almost complete Roman barge that currently rests peacefully in the mud on the bed of the river.
+There have recently built an extension to the museum to house an almost complete Roman barge that has been dug up fro almost two millennia of resting in the mud on the bed of the river.